 Graves v.
 Arpaio.
 In 1977, Community Legal Services filed a lawsuit to improve conditions of confinement and medical treatment for the class of all pre-trial detainees in the Maricopa County jail system.
 A settlement was reached requiring significant changes in the operation of the jails in order to provide humane and constitutional treatment.
 In 2001, the Maricopa County Sheriff’s Office sought to eliminate the previous judgment and end federal court oversight.
 In October 2005, the ACLU of Arizona and ACLU National Prison Project intervened in the case to ensure continued oversight.
 After a three-week trial in August 2008, Judge Wake ruled that there were continuing and serious constitutional problems in the conditions faced by all pre-trial detainees, including in the areas of medical and mental health care, food service, recreation and overcrowding.
 He stated that the plaintiffs had prevailed and are entitled to attorneys’ fees, and that the Court would continue to monitor for two years to assure implementation of the judgment.
 It is a far-reaching and important victory for the many thousands of pre-trial detainees confined in any Maricopa County Jail.
 The defendants’ appealed that decision but the Ninth Circuit Court of Appeals ruled that the district court was correct in finding that the MCSO did not meet constitutional standards in several areas of jail operations, and in keeping the consent decree in place.
 At this point, medical and mental health care are the only aspects of the original decree that remain under federal court supervision.

 White Mountain Health Center v.
 Maricopa County.
 The ACLU of Arizona, with the ACLU Criminal Law Reform Project, filed a brief in support of a medical marijuana dispensary that sought to service qualified patients in Sun City under the Arizona Medical Marijuana Act (“AMMA”), an initiative voted into law by Arizona citizens.
 We support White Mountain's fight against both the Arizona Attorney General and the Maricopa County Attorney who, rather than complying with the law, have subverted the will of Arizona citizens by refusing to provide this qualified dispensary with the relevant permits and certificates to provide much-needed and prescribed medical marijuana to patients in our state.
 The ACLU's brief addresses the specific issue of whether the Arizona government can shirk its obligations under Arizona law under a non-existent threat of federal prosecution.
-The trial court ruled in favor of our client, agreeing with us that the AMMA is not pre-empted by federal law, and that local governmental employees did not risk prosecution by federal agents for merely administering the AMMA pursuant to state law and regulation.
+The trial court ruled in favor of our client, agreeing that the AMMA is not preempted by federal law, and that local governmental employees did not risk prosecution by federal agents for merely administering the AMMA pursuant to state law and regulation.
 The trial court ordered all defendants to comply with their duties under the AMMA.
 Maricopa County then appealed this ruling and filed an emergency motion to stay the trial court’s ruling.
 The trial court denied the motion to stay, and the county filed an emergency motion with the Court of Appeals.
 The Court of Appeals held oral argument on December 20, 2012 and denied the county’s motion within a few hours.
-The defendants’ appeal on the merits is now pending at the Court of Appeals.
-Maricopa County filed its Opening Brief, and we filed our Answering Brief on March 6, 2013.
-The State filed its Opening Brief on March 13, and we have filed our response.
+After holding the case to await decisions in related cases, the defendants’ appeal on the merits has been briefed and was argued in March 2016 in the Court of Appeals.
+We are waiting for a decision.
 Maricopa County also filed a Petition to Transfer the case to the Arizona Supreme Court, but the Arizona Supreme Court denied the petition.

 Law Enforcement Misconduct